Uriah Refuses to Return Home; Uriah is Slain

 Uriah Refuses to Return Home

 Uriah will not obey David's orders to return home, for to do so in a time of war would bring shame upon him.
 He sets up his eagle-topped pavilion before the king's house and enjoys a rich feast provided by the king.
 David's grand doorway is crowned by a finial topped by a royal fleur-de-lis.
-(2 Kings 11:7–9)
+(2 Samuel 11:7–9)

 Uriah is Slain

 David, unable to convince Uriah to return home, sends him back to the Israelite camp with a sealed letter for Joab.
 Joab is instructed to reassign Uriah to the fiercest part of the battle.
 Uriah is posted to the front lines of the Israelite siege at Rabbah, where valiant men defend the citadel.
 There he is struck by a bolt fired from an enemy crossbow and killed.
-(2 Kings 11:14–17)
+(2 Samuel 11:14–17)

 Folio 42r (Latin)